wildwinter/dink/README.md

 ### Google TTS

 *This is NOT for production.
-The production quality is deliberately dialled down.
+The production quality is awful.
 This is to create crappy simple audio files for testing out your playback systems.*

 You can get the compiler to use Google's Text to Speech system to create terrible placeholder WAV files for your production.